 6| Diversity, equity, and inclusion

 While this is not a new trend, building diversity, equity, and inclusion (DEI) is likely to grow in importance in 2022 and the years to come.
 The Black Lives Matter movement has once again put racial inequality and injustice in the spotlight.
-According to Gartner, only 29% of women and 17% of ethnic minorities have positions at the C-suite level.
+Also, according to Gartner, only 29% of women and 17% of ethnic minorities have positions at the C-suite level.
 There has also been increased scrutiny on HR professionals’ susceptibility to unconscious bias, which could influence the selection of candidates.